 How Much Does Injection Molding Cost?

-king for the plastic molding parts for your new project, I believe the most important thing you want to know what will be the cost for the plastic mold and plastic molding parts, because all of this cost will affect your project going smoothly and success or failure.
+If you are looking for the plastic molding parts for your new project, I believe the most important thing you want to know what will be the cost for the plastic mold and plastic molded parts.
+Because all of this cost will affect your project going smoothly and success or failure.
 To carefully check this before you are running a new project if the project fails you will lose lots of money and time.

-Let me give you some idea to help you understand about plastic mold and injection moulding cost, this will save your time for your new develop products.
+Let me give you some idea to help you understand about plastic mold and plastic injection molding cost, this will save your time for your new develop products.

 The other easy way to understand those cost for your new project will be sending us your 3D part design or samples pictures, and tell us your requirement, like material for each part?
 Estimate the number of parts per time?
 Any special surface requirement to the visible side?

-The material cost is determined by the weight of material that is required and the unit price of that material.
+The plastic material cost is determined by the weight of material that is required and the unit price of that material.
 The weight of the material is a result of the part volume and material density; however, the part’s maximum wall thickness can also play a role.
 The weight of material that is required includes the material that fills the channels of the mold.
 The size of those channels, and hence the amount of material, is largely determined by the thickness of the part, the selection of the material affects the unit part price as well, different type of plastic material has a different price, for example, PP material is a totally different price than ABS material, so the material cost for plastic part includes two parts, one is the weight of material, one is type of material for the plastic part.

-The quantity of parts also impacts the tooling cost.
+The quantity of parts also impacts the plastic mold cost.
 A larger production quantity will require a higher class mold that will not wear as quickly.
 The stronger mold material results in a higher mold base cost and more machining time.